guagliardod/engl3814_recipes/docs/sausage_biscuits.md

 ## Ingredients

 -   Jimmy Dean raw original flavored sausage
--   Pillsbury Biscuits

 ## Required Cookery

 -   Stove
--   Oven
 -   Medium Sized Saucepan (Largest red saucepan)
 -   Spatula
--   Oven pan/sheet
 -   Cutting board

 ## How to cook sausage patties

 1. Grab the medium sized saucepan from the drawers that are to the left of the refrigerator.
 2. Place on burner and turn on to medium.
-3. See the section for "How to find a cutting board" above.
+3. Read [these](cutting_board.md#How to find a cutting board) directions on finding a cutting board.
 4. Grab Jimmy Dean raw original flavored sausage from the refrigerator top shelf
 5. Grab a knife from one of the knife sets on either side of the oven.
 6. Cut open the bag.